vladetkoto/zabbix/README.md

 executing purge.sh will stop and remove any containers, images and network created by docker, but it will not remove your database.
 You can run docker-compose up -d to download and start the system again with no dataloss.

+Use docker exec zabbix32conatainer_mysql-server_1 mysql -u root -p < /path_to_your_sql/dump.sql in case you are migrating your existing zabbix to this docker based version.

 Enjoy!